thediveo/ThirdFlow/README.md

 npm install tiddlywiki
 ```

-Then make sure, that your PATH variable is set to find the tiddlywiki binary at: `./node_modules/.bin`
+Then make sure, that your PATH variable is set to find the tiddlywiki binary at: `./node_modules/.bin` or you can install TW globally with:  `npm install -g tiddlywiki`
-or
-You can install TW globally with:  `npm install -g tiddlywiki`

 For Windows users the PATH variable is well hidden, so just [ask the search engine :)](https://www.google.at/search?q=How+to+set+the+path+and+environment+variables+in+Windows)